OBOAcademy/obook/docs/tutorial/exomiser-tutorial.md

 2. Download the `exomiser-cli-13.2.0-distribution.zip` distribution from [Monarch](https://data.monarchinitiative.org/exomiser/latest/exomiser-cli-13.2.0-distribution.zip).
 3. Download the variant `2302_hg19.zip` and phenotype `2302_phenotype.zip` data files from [Monarch](https://data.monarchinitiative.org/exomiser/latest).
 4. Extract the distribution files by right-clicking `exomiser-cli-13.2.0-distribution.zip` and selecting 7-Zip > Extract Here
 5. Extract the data files (e.g. `2302_phenotype.zip`, `2302_hg19.zip`) by right-clicking the archive and selecting 7-Zip > Extract files… into the exomiser data directory.
-By default, exomiser expects this to be ‘exomiser-cli-13.2.0/data’, but this can be changed in the application.properties.
+By default, Exomiser expects this to be ‘exomiser-cli-13.2.0/data’, but this can be changed in the application.properties.

 ### via Linux/Mac